mrozekma/serial-bridge/doc/index.rst

 :field-optional:`category`
 """"""""""""""""""""""""""
-The category this device is sorted into on the web home.
-If omitted, the device goes into the unnamed category at the top of the page.
+This field is obsolete now that tags are available.
+It can still be set, but is not shown in the UI.

 :field-optional:`tags`
 """"""""""""""""""""""
 An array of either strings or objects, one per tag.
-Tags are shown on the right side of the device box on the home page, and next to the device name on the device page.
+Tags are shown in the table on the home page and next to the device name on the device page.

 Each element of the array can either be a string for the tag name, or an object containing the following keys: